PlatosTwin/bayes_ab/README.md

     - Add test continuation assessment (decision, confidence, bounds)
     - Create formatted output
     - Add plotting for posteriors and differences from control
+- Discretize Poisson probability distribution (as obtained from the continuous Gamma conjugate prior)
 - Refine decision rule (test continuation assessment) to include more nuance
 - Implement Markov Chain Monte Carlo in place of Monte Carlo
 - Create a method to easily plot evolutions of posteriors and evaluation metrics with time

-## References and related works
+## References and related work

-The development of this package has benefited from many of the resources outlined below, while other resources are listed simply to direct the user to related relevant material.
-In cases where a function or method draws directly on a particular derivation, the docstring contains the exact reference.
+The development of this package has relied on the resources outlined below.
+Where a function or method draws directly on a particular derivation, the docstring contains the exact reference.

 - [Bayesian A/B Testing at VWO](https://vwo.com/downloads/VWO_SmartStats_technical_whitepaper.pdf)
   (Chris Stucchio, 2015)